 Apply the ointment to the affected skin and gently rub the ointment into the skin until no medication is visible.
 Do not cover the skin where you applied calcitriol ointment with a bandage or dressing unless your doctor tells you that you should.
 Wash your hands well with soap and water after you apply calcitriol ointment.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?

-Before using calcitriol ointment,
+Before using calcitriol topical,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: calcium supplements; vitamin D supplements; or thiazide diuretics ('water pills') such as chlorothiazide (Diuril), hydrochlorothiazide (Microzide, Oretic, many combination products), indapamide, and metolazone (Zaroxolyn).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
-Many other medications may also interact with calcitriol ointment, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.
+Many other medications may also interact with calcitriol, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.